Expert Advice On Improving Your Home

 • Heat pump: Heat pumps exchange hot and cold air between your home and outside.
 They don't generate their own heating and cooling, so they work more efficiently in more moderate climates and may not be as effective during Fridley's cold winters.

-• Packaged heating and air: Packaged HVAC systems are a practical choice for smaller houses.
-These systems have a single heating and cooling unit, normally located in an attic or basement.
-They're small, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
+They consist of a single combined heating and cooling unit that's normally located in a basement or attic.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost